Master Gardeners: What's trending for 2023

-This time of the year you can read what is trending for 2023, from your wardrobe styles and colors to the kitchen gadgets to the ideas for your living room.
+This time of the year you can read what is trending for 2023, from wardrobe styles and colors to kitchen gadgets to ideas for your living room.

 During COVID and quarantine we saw a big push to grow your own food, and we loved that.
 Many of you continued and that has helped your food budget today.
 One of the trends we read about was mixing in edibles with your ornamentals.
 This is a very good idea if you are short on space.
 Just look at the tops of carrots and see what looks a bit like ferns.
 One of our members, Phyllis, has been doing this for years and challenges us to see the beauty of Bright Lights Swiss Chard against any of our hostas.